About

 Anita Dolce Vita, Owner, Creative Director, and Editor-in-Chief

-Anita Dolce Vita is queer style writer and event producer.
-Her work has been featured in reputable media outlets such as The New York Times, Yahoo News, HBO, The Huffington Post, The Huffington Post Live, Vice, Refinery29, New York Magazine, Nylon, The Daily Beast, Canada's Globe & Mail, Autostraddle, San Francisco Weekly, Curve, Diva, GO magazine, The Advocate, OUT magazine, Disruptive Women in Healthcare, Beijing Review, Spain's S. Moda, and Bosnia's Manjine.BA, to name a few.
-She was the executive producer behind some of the world's largest celebrations of queer style, including fashion showcases at the Brooklyn Museum, the Institute of Contemporary Art/Boston, the Museum of Fine Arts/Boston, and the first ever queer style panel to be featured at SXSW.
-She recently became a contributing fashion editor at Curve, the nation's best selling lesbian magazine.
+Anita Dolce Vita is a queer style writer, event producer, and author of dapperQ Style: Ungendering Fashion.
+Her work has been featured in outlets such as The New York Times, Vanity Fair, Yahoo News, HBO, The Huffington Post, The Huffington Post Live, Vice, Refinery29, New York Magazine, Nylon, The Daily Beast, Canada's Globe & Mail, Autostraddle, Curve, Diva, GO magazine, The Advocate, OUT magazine, Spain's S. Moda, and Bosnia's Manjine.BA, to name a few.
+She is the executive producer behind some of the world's largest celebrations of queer style, including the annual New York Fashion Week queer runway show at Brooklyn Museum, the annual Target Youth Pride fashion show for NYC Pride, and queer fashion shows at the Institute of Contemporary Art/Boston and the Museum of Fine Arts/Boston.
+Anita also produced the first queer fashion panel to be featured at South by Southwest and has been a keynote speaker for DEI events for global retail brands such as Abercrombie & Fitch.

 Contributors